devinkr/javascript-oop/README.md

 1. Invokes the constructor function as a method on the object.
 1. Returns the object.

+If we forget to use the `new` keyword what happens is that the context of `this` is not set to the new object!
+That means that we'll wind up creating all of our `members` (the properties and methods) on the global object.
+In the browser, that means we'll be adding them to the `window` object.

 A new object created this way is sometimes called an 'instance' of type `Hero`.

 ### You Do: Refactor Object Literals Using Constructors